bokand/page-collection/README.md

 ## Summary

 It's common for users browsing the web to open and refer to multiple pages in a single journey.
 For example, when doing research on a complex topic, comparing products when shopping, or planning a trip or outing.
-Browsers have adapted to this by introducing tabbed UIs, and later allowing grouping of related tabs.
-However, linking on the web remains 1-to-1; one link opens one page.
-This makes it difficult to share complicated context with a user.
+Browsers have facilitated this by introducing tabbed UIs and allowing grouping of related tabs.

+It's also common for users to share content with others, get their thoughts, and make decisions together.
+Yet, the web's sharing mechanism, the link, remains 1-to-1; one link opens one page.
+This makes it difficult to share complicated context.

 This is a proposal to enable grouping multiple destinations into a single link.
 A browser opening such a link will open each of the constituent pages in a grouping UI, such as a tab group.